-Northern lights Snæfellsnes tonight
+Northern lights in Snæfellsnes tonight

 Kp 1 is below the threshold for Snæfellsnes.
 Activity would need to rise to Kp 2-3 before aurora could reach this latitude.